babel/babel/packages/babel-parser/ast/spec.md

 }
 ```

 An expression wrapped by parentheses.
-By default `@babel/parser` does not create this node, unless passed by the `createParenthesizedExpressions: true` option.
+By default `@babel/parser` does not create this node, unless the `createParenthesizedExpressions: true` option is passed.

 ## DoExpression